Reliable Fine-Grained Evaluation of Natural Language Math Proofs: Downstream Utility: Best-of-N Proof Selection

-\paragraph{Do fine-grained scores provide a stronger selection signal than binary labels?} We further compare with binary evaluators: the \textsc{o3}-based models prompted to classify each proof as ``Correct'' or ``Incorrect'' rather than assigning a 0--7 score.
+We further compare with binary evaluators: the \textsc{o3}-based models prompted to classify each proof as ``Correct'' or ``Incorrect'' rather than assigning a 0--7 score.
+In contrast to fine-grained evaluators, the binary evaluators perform much worse.

-In contrast to \evaluator, which reaches a score of 4.14 at $n$=16, the binary evaluator performs only slightly better than the average score of all candidates.
 This limitation comes from collapsing all ``correct'' (or ``incorrect'') proofs into a single category, losing the ability to rank solutions.
 When multiple correct candidates exist, it cannot distinguish an adequate proof (e.g., a 5/7) from an excellent one (7/7).
 We thus conclude that fine-grained scoring preserves relative ordering, making it essential for effective reward models in mathematical reasoning.